Paul-Guerra/text-marker/Readme.md

 let blockRule = textMarker.block(openAndCloseTags, name);
 let tokens = textMarker.parse('I have a *block* token', [blockRule]);
 ````
-See examples/block.hml for a more detailed example.

-By default blocks will only detect a match if it finds both and opening AND matching closing string.
-In the example below no block tokens will be found.
+Since blocks will only detect a match if it finds both and opening AND matching closing string, in the example below no block tokens will be found.

 ````javascript
 let openAndCloseTags = {open: '*', close: '*'};